 Tired of being frustrated with the news?
 Join us and take action!

-Monthly Meetings are held the 3rd Wednesday of each month, starting at 5pm for a social hour for those attending in person.
+Monthly Meetings are held the 3rd Wednesday of each month, starting at 5pm for a social hour for those attending in person (when possible).
 The Zoom meeting will start at 5:45pm.

 We are currently supporting two candidates in VA:

 Watching what happened in Texas when a state legislature is enabled to pass all manner of regressive laws, we know how important Sister District Sonoma County West’s contribution is to help put in place progressive state governments.
 Our candidates still need support.
 Donate here.